 What is Price Variance?

-Price Variance is the difference in the actual amount for which an item is purchased and the standard price of the item.
-It refers to the actual cost of an item minus its standard cost.
+Price Variance is the difference in the actual amount for which an item is purchased and the standard price of the item, the multiplied by the total quantity purchased.
 The Formula for calculating price variance is:

 Price variance = (actual price - standard price) x actual quantity